smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

   - `SdkError` now includes a variant `TimeoutError` for when a request times out  (smithy-rs#885)
 - Improve docs on `aws-smithy-client` (smithy-rs#855)
 - Fix http-body dependency version (smithy-rs#883, aws-sdk-rust#305)
+- Add a new check so that the SDK doesn't emit an irrelevant `$HOME` dir warning when running in a Lambda (aws-sdk-rust#307)

 **Breaking changes**